itsteddyyo/strategy-pack/documentation/dashboard/area/faq.md

             {% endif %}
 ```

-Or like this if you want to loose all style:
+Or like this if you want to remove all style:

 ```yaml
 strategy: